sithobog/seo_tool/README.md

 # seo_tool
 Parser for sites.
 Assepts url and generate a report for site.
-Report include ip, headers, links and report's birthtime.
+Report includes ip, headers, links and report's birthtime.
 Installation:
 - bundle install
 - rackup